-Kyle Logue teaches and writes primarily in the areas of torts, tax, and insurance law, fields in which he has particular substantive expertise.
-But his scholarly interests are wide ranging.
-Deploying insights from disciplines outside of law, including economics, psychology, and philosophy, he has written on a variety of topics related to law, policy, and legal theory.
+Kyle Logue is associate dean for faculty and research and the Douglas A. Kahn Collegiate Professor of Law at the University of Michigan Law School.
+He teaches and writes primarily in the areas of torts, tax, and insurance, but his scholarly interests are wide ranging.
+Deploying insights from a range of disciplines, including economics, psychology, and philosophy, Professor Logue has written on a variety of topics related to law, policy, and legal theory.

-Professor Logue has published numerous articles in leading law reviews, including the Yale Law Journal, Michigan Law Review, Stanford Law Review, the Chicago Law Review, and the Tax Law Review.
-One of his areas of special expertise is insurance law and regulation.
-He has written or co-written a number of widely-cited articles in the field and is the co-author of one of the leading insurance law casebooks, Insurance Law and Policy: Cases and Materials (5th ed.
-2021) (with T. Baker & C. Saiman).
-He was also the Associate Reporter for the American Law Institute’s Restatement of Law of Liability Insurance, which was completed in 2018.
+Professor Logue has published numerous articles in leading law reviews as well as in peer-reviewed journals, and he is a co-author of one of the leading insurance law casebooks, Insurance Law and Policy: Cases and Materials (5th ed.
+2021, with T. Baker and C. Saiman).
+He has been a member of the American Law Institute (ALI) since 2010 and was the associate reporter for the ALI’s Restatement of Law of Liability Insurance, completed in 2018.